William Shelford (engineer)

 Sir William Shelford KCMG (1834–1905) was an English civil engineer.

 Early life

 Born at Lavenham, Suffolk on 11 April 1834, he was eldest son of Rev William Heard Shelford (1799–1856), Fellow of Emmanuel College, Cambridge, and rector of Preston St. Mary, Suffolk; his mother was Emily Frost née Snape (1809–1889), eldest daughter of Rev. Richard Snape, rector of Brent Eleigh.
-Among his brothers, Thomas Shelford (1839–1900) became a member of the legislative council of the Straits Settlements, and was made C.M.G., while Rev. Leonard Edmund (1836–1914) was a clergyman.
+Among his brothers, Thomas Shelford (1839–1900) became a member of the legislative council of the Straits Settlements, and was made C.M.G., while Rev. Leonard Edmund Shelford (1836–1914) was a clergyman who became vicar of St Martin-in-the-Fields in 1903 and whose brother-in-law was the evangelist William Cadman.
 In February 1850 Shelford went to Marlborough College, leaving at midsummer 1852 to become an engineer.
 He was first apprenticed to a mechanical engineer in Scotland, but in 1854 he became a pupil of William Gale, a waterworks engineer of Glasgow.
 During his two years' term of service he attended lectures at Glasgow University.